kellystyles/fungiflow/README.md

 To make this workflow minimally difficult to operate, all the software needed has been packaged into a series of Singularity images, meaning that the only pre-requisite you need for the workflow to function other than a bash environment is Singularity and its prequisites.

-- bash environment
+- bash environment (tested with Ubuntu 18.02)
-- Singularity > v3.5.3
+- Singularity >/ 3.5.3
-- GO v

-Singularity and GO can be installed by entering the 'scripts' folder and entering ```/.singularity_install.sh```, otherwise you are ready to start!